-It's often a high pressure role and the technology almost always stops with the CTO, a level of responsibility that some thrive on whilst others prefer to keep a lower profile.
+It’s often a high-pressure role and the technology almost always stops with the CTO, a level of responsibility that some thrive on while others prefer to keep a lower profile.

-What is crucial is you understand the leadership skills needed to be effective, work towards improving those and discarding outsourcing the rest.
+What is crucial is you understand the leadership skills needed to be effective, work towards improving those, and discard or outsource the rest.

 To be an effective leader you need to acquire the skill of deep listening.
 Here is a Zulu principle that might help.

 There is no doubt that cybersecurity in companies is more important than ever.
 Cybersecurity Ventures predicts cybercrime will cost the world in excess of $6 trillion annually by 2021, up from $3 trillion in 2015